ouspg/CompSec/Lab6_Digital_forensics/README.md

 ## Task 2

-That DDoS investigation task with hardened requirements
+That DDoS investigation task from lab 3 with hardened requirements

 ## Task 3